 Call for Papers – Christian Business Review

-These questions may be examined in any and all disciplines within the sphere of modern business, from management to marketing, economics, and finance.
 As always, the CBR seeks discussions that bear practical significance to the business professional.
 Therefore contributors are urged to relate any philosophical analyses to practicable ideas that benefit the practitioner.